 Do not rely on headlines or app settings.
 Start with the motor label.

-- Read the continuous rating The continuous rated power is either embedded in the code or printed on an adjacent plate.
-For example, on the True North Seeker the stamp reads RM G062.500.D 08.
-The “.500.” denotes a 500 W continuous motor, suitable for NSW.
-If you ride outside NSW, you should choose a model stamped 250 W continuous.
+- Read the continuous rating: The continuous rated power is either embedded in the code or printed on an adjacent plate.
+For example, a stamp reading RM G062.250.D denotes a 250 W continuous motor.
+This is the safe, future-proof standard for all Australian states (including NSW).
+If you see a stamp referencing “500”, be aware that while this was previously unique to NSW, regulations are changing, and 250 W is the only nationally recognised standard.

 If a salesperson cannot confirm the continuous rated power in writing, or if the hardware stamp is above your state’s limit, move on to another model.